alexa-samples/skill-sample-python-trivia/instructions/1-voice-user-interface.md

     ![Add Intent Button](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/1-8-intents-button._TTH_.png)

     OPTIONAL: You can choose to upload a file to fill out your interaction model.
-To do that for this sample click on the </> Code Editor tab and drag the JSON file, IntentSchema.json, from the speechAssets folder of the sample code to the cloud upload icon.
+To do that for this sample click on the </> Code Editor tab and drag the JSON file, en-US.json, from the models folder of the sample code to the cloud upload icon.
 Once you're done, click Apply Changes.
 You can follow along with the rest of steps to see how things work or move onto step 9.

 9. Select **Use an existing intent from the built-in library**.
 In the textbox provided enter **AMAZON.StartOverIntent** or select that intent from the list of matching intents as they appear, then click the **Add Intent** button.